Value Investment Club – Membership Program

 For those of you interested in an audio introduction, just click on the YouTube video created on the right.

 Membership starts with learning about value investing and how it works.
 There are eighteen lessons for Phase One of the program.
-The lessons are forwarded every few days to your inbox.
+The lessons are available after you log in.
+This is a self-pace program.

-In Phase Two of the program, an additional two dozen lessons explain how to develop financial metrics to identify opportunities.
-This allows you to create your own investment pool.
+In Phase Two of the program, an additional 100 lessons explain how to develop financial metrics to identify opportunities.
+In this phase, a pool is developed from step one all the way through to the final decision model.
+This particular phase focuses on hotels.
+Each lesson builds on the prior set and develops your understanding of how financial information is evaluated.
+This allows you to create your own investment pool in parallel to the hotels pool.
 Most members spend about two to three hours a week during the first two phases of membership.
-Once a full understanding is developed, members begin to create and share their pool of investment knowledge with others; participation time drops to about one to two hours per week as they actively trade in the market.
+Once a full understanding is acquired, members begin to create and share their pool of investment knowledge with others; participation time drops to about one to two hours per week as they actively trade in the market.

 Membership Program Phase One – Introduction, Terminology and Conception

 When you join as a member of the club, you progress through three phases.
 The first phase is essentially the education aspect of the program.
 During this phase, you will learn about value investing and how systematic buying and selling accumulates wealth.
-Most members take about two months to complete this part of the program.
+Most members take about four to six months to complete this part of the program.
 It includes:

 - A curriculum of lessons introducing value investing and the terminology commonly found with this type of investing.